-Through Humanities Outreach in Tennessee (HOT), an annual season of diverse performances, TPAC Education has brought learning to life for students across the state for more than 20 years.
-But did you know TPAC Education offers free workshops for teachers as well?
+Through Humanities Outreach in Tennessee (HOT), an annual season of diverse performances, TPAC has brought learning to life for students across the state for decades.
+But did you know TPAC offers free workshops for teachers as well?

 Just like the eclectic mix on TPAC’s public calendar, the HOT season includes a blend of cutting-edge contemporary work and world classics, with unique opportunities for teachers and students.
 Over the course of the school year, connections are made to every subject studied in the classroom—history, literature, science, math, geography and more.

 “All of the works on our annual Season for Young People are curriculum-based.
-All of our materials — from the brochure to the guidebooks — provide those specific connections,” said Cassie LaFevor, who is licensed to teach theater, and was a classroom educator before she became the HOT manager.
+All of our materials, from the brochure to the guidebooks, provide those specific connections,” said Cassie LaFevor, who is licensed to teach theatre and was a classroom educator before she became the HOT manager.